 Bring your entire attention to doing one thing at a time – also known as “single-tasking.”
 When you incorporate mindfulness into carrying out tasks, less mistakes are made, you don’t feel as rushed and hurried, and you may remember more details or nuances that may be missed when you’re doing too many things at once with a scattered, distracted and flitting mind.
 You may even find that by bringing all of your awareness to each task, it feels like there is more spaciousness in the day.

 - Mindful Listening – When in communication with another, many times we don’t listen to understand and to really be present with compassion.
 Instead, we’re caught up in our own mental dialogue, distracted by the environment around us, or thinking of what we’ll say next.

 Using listening as a mindfulness practice is very transformative.
 When you notice the mind wandering as the other person is talking, honor that opportunity to stop what you’re doing, put down the phone perhaps, and utilize the person as the object of your attention.
 This is sometimes called “deep listening”.
 Tune into your own internal experience as you’re taking in this interaction.
 This offers a huge amount of information – for example, is there tightness in the chest, or a sensation of lightness and expansion?

 Bringing a sense of curiosity to your mindfulness practice is essential.
 Remember to go easy on yourself, as this is a life-long way of being.
-If you’re interested in learning more about meditation – sign up for our next “Meditation for Beginners” class coming up in November 2018.
+If you’re interested in learning more about meditation – sign up for our next “Mindfulness for Beginners” class coming soon.
 Registration is open – no prior experience is necessary and no floor sitting is required.

 For more information: